 How it works

 The sales forecasting model starts by picking a reporting period, often a month, quarter, or year – whichever makes sense, depending on the length of the sales cycle and your sales team’s quota.
-Then, all you need to do is multiply each deal’s possible value by the probability it will close.
+Then, you must multiply each deal’s possible value by its closing probability.
 Once you’ve done this for every deal in your sales pipeline, calculate the total to determine your overall forecast.

 The Pros & Cons